OSSSP/gnmap-parser/README.md

 -----
 **Supported Switches:**

-* -g | --gather = Gather .gnmap Files
+* -g | --gather    = Gather .gnmap Files (faster but only finds files with .gnmap extension)
+* -h | --heuristic = Heuristically Gather .gnmap Files (slower but finds files regardless of extension)
 * -p | --parse     = Parse .gnmap Files

 **Limitations:**

 * Gnmap-Parser will only parse *.gnmap files that are in the same directory that it resides.
-For this reason, the gather switch (-g) was implemented to copy *.gnmap from their discovered locations into the scripts working directory.
+For this reason, the gather switches (-g) and (-h) were implemented to copy .gnmap files from their known locations into the scripts working directory.
 Any path will work as Gnmap-Parser will traverse all subdirectories.
 For instance, providing a parent directory of "/" will traverse the entire root filesystem looking for *.gnmap files.

 * Gnmap-Parser currently only parses files that end with the .gnmap extension.
 If using the -oA switch of Nmap, these files will already